-31 De ecember 31 December

-2022 2021

-Cash and cash equivalents 158,583 612,459
+31 December 2023 31 December 2022 Cash and cash equivalents 3,353,115 158,583

 The Fund does not have a formal internal grading mechanism.
 Credit risk is managed and controlled by monitoring credit exposures, limiting transactions with specific counterparties and continually assessing the creditworthiness of counterparties.
 Credit risks are generally managed on the basis of external credit ratings of the counterparties.
-Cash and cash equivalents are maintained with banks having sound credit ratings.
+Cash and cash equivalents are maintained with local banks that have credit ratings, as disclosed in Note 7.
+The Fund considers these to have low credit risk.
+Accordingly, the expected credit loss allowance has no material impact on these balances.